MusicFind a programme

 Music and society

-Music and politics; cultural history of French music; film, musicals and music for television; cultural transfer, migration and diasporas (especially British and Russian music); medieval liturgical chant and orality.
+Music and politics; cultural history of French music; opera; film, musicals and music for television; cultural transfer, migration and diasporas (especially British and Russian music); medieval liturgical chant and orality.

 An emerging cluster exploring the place of music in multi-medial cultural artefacts and practice.